-For WOCBP, a serum pregnancy test will be performed at screening.
-A urine pregnancy test will also be performed every 4 weeks through the end of the study, including the Follow-up visit, by using a home test if there is no clinic visit.
+For WOCBP, a serum pregnancy test will be performed at screening, and urine pregnancy tests will be performed on Day 1.
+The use of the local laboratory is allowed for the baseline pregnancy tests to ensure that results are available prior to dosing on Day 1.
+A urine pregnancy test will also be performed on Weeks 1, 2 and 4, and then every 4 weeks through the end of the study, including the Follow-up visit, by using a home test if there is no clinic visit.
 Patients with positive results will be excluded or discontinued from the study.
 Urine pregnancy test will be completed prior to dosing on days where dosing coincides with clinic visits.

-6.5.4.3 Anti-pegcetacoplan peptide antibody and anti-PEG antibody assessments that are confirmed positive for anti-pegcetacoplan peptide Ab will be further characterized with a neutralizing Ab assay.
+6.5.4.3 Anti-pegcetacoplan peptide antibody and anti-PEG antibody assessments